placi0325/spring-and-morty/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

+You can browse the locations, the characters, or the episodes of the show.
-Anyone can register to the page, after logging in there are some features available: browsing the locations or the characters.
+Anyone can register to the page, after logging in there are some future features available: adding favorite of each type of browseable content.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>